Date of birth

 Place of birth

 The son of a racer, Franco Morbidelli has been riding bikes since he was old enough to walk.

-Franco Morbidelli’s passion for motorcycles comes from his father Livio, an Italian ex-rider who built his son his first bike when he was just two years old.
+Morbidelli’s passion for motorcycles comes from his father Livio, an Italian ex-rider who built his son his first bike when he was just two years old.
 When Franco was young, the Morbidelli family moved from Rome to Pesaro, near Tavullia, where Franco’s racing education started in the smaller Italian categories.
-After two years of success it led to a season of racing in Spain in the Cuna de Campeones series.
+After two years of success, it led to a season of racing in Spain in the Cuna de Campeones series.

 His next step was to move up to the European Superstock 600 Championship, winning the title in 2013.
-Morbidelli’s good results in that series opened the door for three wildcard rides in the Moto2 World Championship (also in 2013) at the San Marino, Japanese, and Valencian Grand Prix.
+Morbidelli’s good results in that series opened the door for three wildcard rides in the Moto2 World Championship (also in 2013) at the San Marino, Japanese, and Valencia Grand Prix.

 The following season he was offered a full-time spot in the series, making gradual progress before finishing fourth in 2016 and then, after taking eight wins and twelve podiums, being crowned Moto2 World Champion in 2017.

 Following his inaugural year in MotoGP in 2018, Franco joined the ambitious Petronas Yamaha SRT for 2019 and showed his talent again with the Malaysian squad, achieving his personal best finish of fifth place four times and qualifying on the front row for three races.

 In 2020, Franco delivered exceptional results.
 Whilst his early season performance potential was masked slightly by some technical issues, he came back strong in the latter part of the season to deliver three race wins and take second in the overall rider standings, finishing as Top Independent Rider.